Gleb-Zaslavsky/RustedSciThe/README.md

 # RustedSciThe
 is a Rust framework for symbolic and numerical computing.

-PROJECT NEWS: added GPU powered GMRES and BiCGSTAB solvers for banded linear systems
+PROJECT NEWS: cleaned up and fixes bugs in BDF IVP solver

 ## Content